Design a bedroom in farmhouse style with AI

 • Mixing four different wood tones so the palette looks accidental.

-Constraints the AI respects.
+Measurements and circulation to verify.
 Keep a walking path on at least one side of the bed.
 Nightstands should match the height of the mattress top.
 Leave space for a dresser or storage on the wall perpendicular to the bed.

 Farmhouse vs. Modern

-See Modern Bedroom →
+See Modern for a bedroom →

 Farmhouse vs. Scandinavian

-See Scandinavian Bedroom →
+See Scandinavian for a bedroom →

 What is a farmhouse bedroom?